Iran's Nuclear Capabilities Fast Facts

 April 2, 2015 - Negotiators from Iran, the United States, China, Germany, France, Britain and Russia reach a framework for an agreement on Iran's nuclear capabilities, which includes reducing its stockpile of low-enriched uranium by 98%.
 The deadline for the complete agreement is July 1.

-April 9, 2015 - Iranian President Hassan Rouhani announces that Iran will only sign a final nuclear agreement if economic sanctions are lifted on the first day of implementation.
+April 9, 2015 - Iranian President Rouhani announces that Iran will only sign a final nuclear agreement if economic sanctions are lifted on the first day of implementation.

 July 14, 2015 - A deal is reached on Iran's nuclear program.
-The deal reduces the number of Iranian centrifuges by two-thirds.
+The Joint Comprehensive Plan of Action (JCPOA) reduces the number of Iranian centrifuges by two-thirds.
 It places bans on enrichment at key facilities, and limits uranium research and development to the Natanz facility.

 July 20, 2015 - The UN Security Council endorses the nuclear deal.

-January 16, 2016 - International Atomic Energy Agency Director General Yukiya Amano says Iran has completed all the necessary steps agreed under the nuclear deal, and that all participants can begin implementing the Joint Comprehensive Plan of Action (JCPOA).
+January 16, 2016 - IAEA Director General Yukiya Amano says Iran has completed all the necessary steps agreed under the nuclear deal, and that all participants can begin implementing the JCPOA.

 March 8-9, 2016 - Iran test-fires two Qadr ballistic missiles during a large-scale military drill, according to Iran's state-run Press TV.
 US officials say that the tests do not violate the nuclear agreement (JCPOA), but are very likely in breach of a UN resolution calling on Iran not to undertake ballistic missile activity.

-January 29, 2017 - Iran launches a medium-range ballistic missile, its first missile test since Donald Trump because US president, but the test fails, according to information given to CNN by a US defense official.
-National Security Adviser Michael Flynn says the US has put "Iran on notice."
+January 29, 2017 - Iran launches a medium-range ballistic missile, its first missile test since Donald Trump became US president, but the test fails, according to information given to CNN by a US defense official.
+National Security Adviser Michael Flynn says the United States has put "Iran on notice."

 February 3, 2017 - In reaction to the January 29 missile test, the US Treasury Department says it is applying sanctions on 25 individuals and companies connected to Iran's ballistic missile program and those providing support to Iran's Islamic Revolutionary Guard Corps' Qods Force.
 National Security Adviser Michael Flynn says the tests were in defiance of a UN Security Council resolution that bars Iran from taking steps on a ballistic missile program capable of launching nuclear weapons.